 For specific information about what's going on in your foreclosure, contact the attorney or trustee handling the foreclosure.
 You can also call your loan servicer for information.

-The federal government hasn't given any indication that it will enact a foreclosure moratorium extension in 2023 for federally backed mortgage loans.
+The federal government hasn't given any indication that it will enact a foreclosure moratorium extension in 2024 for federally backed mortgage loans due to the ongoing COVID-19 issue.

 To find out if Fannie Mae or Freddie Mac owns your mortgage loan, use Fannie's mortgage loan lookup tool and Freddie Mac's loan lookup tool.
 You can also contact your servicer to ask if Fannie Mae or Freddie Mac owns your loan, or call 800-232-6643 (Fannie Mae) or 800-373-3343 (Freddie Mac).

 Even if you don't have a Fannie Mae or Freddie Mac loan or live somewhere that doesn't provide a foreclosure suspension if you apply to a Homeowner Assistance Fund program, the Consumer Financial Protection Bureau (CFPB) published a statement addressing this issue.
-It advised servicers that they must ensure mortgage borrowers aren't improperly referred to foreclosure while seeking help from a Homeowner Assistance Fund program.
+It advised servicers to ensure mortgage borrowers aren't improperly referred to foreclosure while seeking help from a Homeowner Assistance Fund program.

-The CFPB, which oversees certain lenders, also emphasized that foreclosing on a borrower while a HAF application is pending "will merit increased scrutiny."
+The CFPB, which oversees certain lenders, also emphasized that foreclosing on a borrower while a Homeowner Assistance Fund application is pending "will merit increased scrutiny."

 Most COVID-related borrower protections expired in 2021.
 In addition to the federal foreclosure moratorium ending, a CFPB rule that made it mandatory for loan servicers to do more to help homeowners affected by COVID-19 expired on December 31, 2021.
-So, while most foreclosures stopped in 2021, foreclosure numbers started to rise after the moratorium and rule expired.
+So, while most foreclosures stopped in 2021, foreclosure numbers rose after the moratorium and rule expired.

 Mortgage help is available, even though a sweeping foreclosure moratorium extension isn't likely.
 If you're behind in mortgage payments, you might qualify for an alternative that will allow you to save your home.
 Or you might be eligible for an option where you give up the property without going through a foreclosure.

-After you submit a loss mitigation application to your loan servicer, you might receive another kind of offer that will allow you to stay in your home, like a repayment plan, loan modification, or payment deferral.
+After you submit a loss mitigation application to your loan servicer, you might receive another kind of offer allowing you to stay in your home, like a repayment plan, loan modification, or payment deferral.

 Or, if you'd like to leave the property without going through a foreclosure, you might be able to complete a short sale or deed in lieu of foreclosure.

-In most cases, federal law prevents the servicer from starting a foreclosure until you're more than 120 days delinquent on the loan.
+Federal law usually prevents the servicer from starting a foreclosure until you're more than 120 days delinquent on the loan.
 You can use this time to work out a way to avoid foreclosure.

 Also, under federal law, if you send the servicer a complete loss mitigation application before foreclosure starts, the servicer can't start the foreclosure unless and until: